asnt/eccv2020-sharp-workshop/doc/evaluation.md

 a = 1 - | \bar{A_{R}} - \bar{A_{E}} | .
 ```

 This score results in a value in [0,1].
+Good estimations are expected to have a high area score.

 ### Final score